 • Scalability, to allow increased building area over time.

-The Main Components Of On DC Areas Are: Social Hall, And Meeting Rooms To Receive Visitors.
+The Main Components Of On Data Center Areas Are: Social Hall, And Meeting Rooms To Receive Visitors.

 • Operation, maintenance and storage of equipment.